hashintel/hash/packages/libs/deer/README.md

 ## Fail-Slow

-Currently, Rust deserializers are good at one thing: parsing a lot of data correct and _fast_.
-This is often what is desired, but the need for speed sacrifices usability in scenarios where multiple errors are of interest.
-`deer` solves this exact problem, by allowing multiple errors, trying as hard as possible not to fail at the first error.
+The current landscape of Rust deserializers has been developed with correctness and speed in mind.
+This is often what is desired but means that certain use-cases like user-facing errors are inadequately supported in the Rust ecosystem.
+`deer` tries to solve this problem, by trading off an acceptable amount of speed to enable the surfacing of multiple errors.

 ## Example